 Question: "What did Jesus mean when He said 'I AM'?"

 If Jesus had merely wanted to say He existed before Abraham’s time, He would have said, “Before Abraham, I was.”
-The Greek words translated “was” in the case of Abraham, and “am” in the case of Jesus, are quite different.
+The Greek words translated “was,” in the case of Abraham, and “am,” in the case of Jesus, are quite different.
 The words chosen by the Spirit make it clear that Abraham was “brought into being,” but Jesus existed eternally (see John 1:1).
 There is no doubt that the Jews understood what He was saying because they took up stones to kill Him for making Himself equal with God (John 5:18).
-Such a statement, if not true, was blasphemy and the punishment ascribed by the Mosaic Law was death (Leviticus 24:11-14).
+Such a statement, if not true, was blasphemy and the punishment prescribed by the Mosaic Law was death (Leviticus 24:11–14).
 But Jesus committed no blasphemy; He was and is God, the second Person of the Godhead, equal to the Father in every way.